Afudu/P10_OpenClassroom/README.md

 All the endpoints can be tested using [Postman](https://www.postman.com/) or any other tool like cURL or Django REST framework’s localhost server.

-All required API Endpoints have been documented on Postman, and [published](https://documenter.getpostman.com/view/25994788/2sA3JRafGj) on the web.
+All required API Endpoints have been tested, documented on Postman, and [published](https://documenter.getpostman.com/view/25994788/2sA3JRafGj) on the web.

 # PEP 8 adherence